 My father dedicated his entire life in planting tree in our village.
 For him, planting trees is not a responsibility or work, it is part of his daily routine.
 Just like breathing is important for us, planting and nurturing trees is for him.
 From him I learnt, that nature will take care of us only if we reciprocate in the same manner, Vishek tells NDTV.

 While many villagers have contributed in Ranaram’s mission by providing financial support, water and plant saplings, Ranaram believes that support from the women community is the most vital.
-To encourage women and girls of his village, he gives them an incentive.
+To encourage womenof his village, he gives them an incentive.

 Sometimes, I also take the women of my house along and sometimes I take the girls of the village to help watering the plants spread on the large chunk of the dune and pay them Rs 2 per plant from my pocket, he says.

-Ranaram belongs to the Bishnoi community, which has in the past, fought tooth and nail with authorities or groups who have propagated tree felling.
-They are also known for their love for nature worship and wildlife conservation.
-It was this community that pursued preservation of Blackbucks in Rajasthan.
+Ranaram belongs to the Bishnoi community who are known for their love for nature worship and wildlife conservation.
+It was this community that pursued preservation of Blackbucks in Rajasthan and has in the past fought tooth and nail with authorities and groups associated with anti-environmental activities like tree felling.
 A Bishnoi, therefore, would never tolerate the killing of wild animals or the cutting down of a tree.
 Given this historic background of conservation and preservation, Ranaram’s passion for his trees seems like natural progression to defy odds and take care of planet earth.

 NDTV – Dettol Banega Swachh India campaign lends support to the Government of India’s Swachh Bharat Mission (SBM).
 Helmed by Campaign Ambassador Amitabh Bachchan, the campaign aims to spread awareness about hygiene and sanitation, the importance of building toilets and making India open defecation free (ODF) by October 2019, a target set by Prime Minister Narendra Modi, when he launched Swachh Bharat Abhiyan in 2014.
 Over the years, the campaign has widened its scope to cover issues like air pollution, waste management, plastic ban, manual scavenging and menstrual hygiene.
 The campaign has also focused extensively on marine pollution, clean Ganga Project and rejuvenation of Yamuna, two of India’s major river bodies.